 But what exactly is it about stress that changes how we behave?

 You know that stressful situations can affect your behaviour.
 But what’s actually going on in your mind and body that makes it so?

 A good place to start is with an understanding of what constitutes stress.
-A simple definition of stress is that it is “a way for us to know that something in our life is causing us concern and is affecting how we are thinking and feeling”.
+A simple definition of stress is that it is an “imbalance between the demands being made on us and our resources to cope with those demands”.
 A more clinical definition is that “stress is anything that causes the release of stress hormones” (stress hormones are the chemicals our bodies release when we feel that way).